suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ## suit-parameter-use-before {#suit-parameter-use-before}

-An expiry date for the use of the manifest encoded as the positive integer number of seconds since 1970-01-01.
+An expiry date for the use of the manifest encoded as the non-negative integer number of seconds since 1970-01-01.
 Implementations that use this parameter MUST use a 64-bit internal representation of the integer.
 Used with {{suit-condition-use-before}}.

 ## suit-parameter-minimum-battery

 This parameter sets the minimum battery level in mWh.
-This parameter is encoded as a positive integer.
+This parameter is encoded as a non-negative integer.
 Used with suit-condition-minimum-battery ({{suit-condition-minimum-battery}}).

 ## suit-parameter-update-priority